Shanthakumari09/Shanthakumarii/README.md

 - **Database Management**: Extensive experience with both relational (MySQL, PostgreSQL) and NoSQL (MongoDB) databases.
 Strong in writing complex queries, optimizing performance, and ensuring data integrity.

-- **Cloud Platforms**: Proficient in AWS and Azure environments, with experience in leveraging cloud services for scalable data solutions.
+- **Cloud Platforms**: Proficient in Azure environments, with experience in leveraging cloud services for scalable data solutions.

 - **Data Visualization**: Expertise in using tool **Power BI** to create interactive dashboards and communicate insights to stakeholders.